zhutoutoutousan/marzipano/README.md

 ### Maintainer guide

-Before preparing a release, make sure there are no uncommitted changes.
+Before preparing a release, make sure there are no uncommitted changes and verify that the tests pass and all of the demos work correctly.

+Update the `CHANGELOG` file and bump the version number in `package.json`.
-Create a new commit to bump the version number in `package.json`, tag it with `git tag vX.Y.Z`, and publish the tag with `git push --tags`.
+Create a new commit containing only the changes to these two files, tag it with `git tag vX.Y.Z`, and push it to GitHub with `git push --tags`.

 Run `npm run release` to prepare a new release.